oceanprotocol/docs/rewards/df-intro.md

 Participants are able to **receive rewards passively, actively, or both** weekly by engaging in a variety of streams that helps the protocol grow.
 These activities include holding veOCEAN, curating datasets and building prediction models.

+With this model, there is no liquidity risk through AMMs.
+We have also used battle-tested, hardened contracts that safeguard billions (veCRV).

+You can’t lose your OCEAN.
+It is merely locked.

 ### Passive and Active Reward streams

 Every week OCEAN rewards are paid out to Data Farmers through two different reward streams. **Passive Rewards** and **Active Rewards**.